reparadocs/emojiland/README.md

 # emojiland

-### Blog post coming this week explaining how I built this!
+### Blog post coming this week explaining parts of the code/how I built this!

 Follow me on [twitter](https://twitter.com/rishab_hegde) for updates